Bullying online happens most frequently via social media platforms like Facebook, Instagram, Snapchat and TikTok.

 - make an appointment to see your child’s teacher or an administrator at the school

-- make a plan with the school on how to stop the bullying
+- make a plan with the school on how to stop the online bullying

 - keep in regular contact with the school after the initial meeting to monitor the situation

 - if you’re unhappy with the school’s response, try to meet again with the school, and failing that, contact the local education authority.

 Watch Zoe's story below to hear how she got help when she was being cyberbullied by someone she knew.

 When Zoe and her boyfriend broke up things went pretty badly and Zoe found herself being cyberbullied by his friends.
 Hear about how her and her mum Anna worked through the impact of it together.
 Read the video transcript.

 Report online bullying via social media and mobile phone providers

 Social media and mobile phone providers can be a resource to call on in the case of online bullying.
 Mobile phone providers can assist with tracking in the case of abusive texts or calls and you are also able to report cyberbullying content to social media platforms in the event of social media bullying laws and policies being breached.